patrickkfkan/bandcamp-fetch/README.md

 Fetches the list of image formats used in Bandcamp.

-- `filter` (optional) - 'artist' or 'album'.
+- `filter` (optional) - 'bio' (for artist / profile-type images)* or 'album'.
 If specified, narrows down the result to include only formats applicable to the specified value.

+> The 'artist' filter value is deprecated.
+Use 'bio' instead.

 ### `getImageFormat(idOrName)`